alieudev/alieudev/README.md

 ### Hey, I'm Alieu!
 I'm a Software Engineer based in the greater NYC area.

-I have a passion for solving problems with computers.
+I have a passion for solving problems.
 Coding is like art, it is the medium which I can use to connect with the rest of the world.
 When I code, I feel like I have superpowers because I can make something out of nothing.

 ### Connect with me: